curtwarfield/anonymousFTP/README.md

 - Check for supported distros

 ## License
-This project is under the [MIT License]
+This project is under the [MIT License](https://raw.githubusercontent.com/curtwarfield/anonymousFTP/master/LICENSE).